In September 2011, brap published a briefing paper ‘Reflections on 9/11. The “terror decade” and its implications for equalities’.

-Click here for link (Word document)
+Click here for link to briefing (pdf)

 Click here for details